VolleyManagement/volley-management/README.md

   * install recommended extensions

-2. Run `.\get-karate.ps1` script to download Karate Standalone.
+2. Download Karate Standalone using script.

+> `.\get-karate.ps1`

 3. Install latest Java Runtime.

+4. Run all tests:

-4. Execute `java -jar karate.jar -e dev .` to run all tests.
+> `java -jar karate.jar -e dev .`

+5. You can use Karate Runner extension to run any particular test as well.

 ## Additional references ##